5 Signs Your Anxiety Needs Professional Support

 3. "What If" Has Become Your Full-Time Job

 Sure, everyone worries sometimes.
-But anxiety turns worry into a 24/7 occupation with excellent overtime pay (translation: you never clock off).
+But anxiety turns worry into a 24/7 occupation which means you never clock off.

 That text your mate hasn't replied to?
 They're definitely angry.
 That slight chest pain?
 Definitely serious.
 Your boss wants a quick chat?
 You're getting fired.